silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

 ### Define an upstream

-In order to make our configuration tidy and easy to maintain, I prefer defining named upstreams instead of doing it inline.
+In order to keep the configuration tidy and easy to read/maintain, I prefer using named upstreams instead of defining them inline.
 Both methods are equally viable and basically, it's a matter of personal preference which one to use.
+Named upstreams are easier to
 ```ini
     upstream myapp {
         server unix:/home/alex/uwsgi.sock;
     }
 ```

-This defines an upstream using the Unix domain socket defined in the uWSGI configuration (see above).
+This defines an upstream using a Unix domain socket which has been defined in the uWSGI configuration (see above).
 The socket's permissions must allow Nginx read and write access, so either use `chown-socket` or `chmod-socket` in the uWSGI configuration (or both if you want really strict socket security).
 Remember that your web application can run under any user account and will likely use your own user id, while Nginx will typically run under its own unprivileged uid and thus cannot write to files it does not own.
-It's tempting to set the socket's permissions to 0777, but this is not the best idea.
+It's tempting to set the socket's permissions to 0777, making it world read- and writable, but this is not the best idea.
 As a rule of thumb, permissions should always be set using a minimalist approach - not more than absolutely needed.
 It's better to set the permissions to 0600 and the owner to the uid used by Nginx for its worker processes.

 ### The server section

 The following two elements are the bare minimum you need to have in your `server` section.
 The first one defines the path for the static content.
-It is **important** to have this section in the beginning so that the web server can serve static content without passing the requests to the web application.
+It is **important** to have this section in the beginning so that the web server can serve static resources without passing the requests to the web application.
 This will help your server's overall performance, particularly when using Nginx, because Nginx is very efficient with serving static resources.
 Note that static content gets a generous cache life time of 7 days and requests won't be logged which further improves performance.
 Content